spryker/spryker-docs/docs/scos/dev/guidelines/monitorable-process-guidelines.md

   link: docs/scos/dev/guidelines/process-documentation-guidelines.html
 ---

-In order to enable your Operations Team to track/correlate issues in the operated/deployed applications, the following elements need to be applied over
-* log generation
-* and metric generation.

 {% info_block warningBox "Warning" %}

-This page offers guidelines - not strict requirements - for project development, serving as a template and starting point, with the aim of assisting development teams in realizing high-quality software.
-To achieve a smoothly working concept, it's crucial to align the actual requirements and commitments with all involved parties.
+This document provides a set of guidelines for project development, intended as a flexible template and starting point for development teams striving for high-quality software.
+While these guidelines offer a default ruleset, it's imperative to tailor them to meet the specific requirements and commitments of each project.
+Defining and following these guidelines may be necessary to fulfill project Service Level Agreements (SLAs), with each guideline explicitly outlining the responsible team.
+Alignment with all involved teams is essential for ensuring a functioning concept.

 {% endinfo_block %}

+Enable your Operations Team to track and correlate issues within deployed applications by implementing the following practices:
+- Ensure comprehensive logging mechanisms for capturing relevant events and errors.
+- Implement metric generation techniques to gather key health indicators.

+These practices provide essential data for troubleshooting and monitoring application health.

-## Log generation
+# Log generation
 Applies to all application components.

-### Log Entry Best Practices
+## Log Entry Best Practices
 * **Unified Format**: The format and text taxonomy of log entries must be unified across all log providers for ease of human processing.
-* **No PII**: Log entries, under no circumstances, should contain Personal Identifiable Information (PII) due to security reasons.
+* **No PII**: Log entries, under no circumstances, can contain Personal Identifiable Information (PII) due to security reasons.
-* **No Encryption Keys or Secrets**: Log entries should not contain any encryption keys or secrets.
+* **No Encryption Keys or Secrets**: Log entries must not contain any encryption keys or secrets.
 * **Single Event Reflection**: Each log entry must reflect a single event and vice versa to ensure determinability.
 * **Language Use**: Log entries must use simple English language or widely recognized characters, especially when representing complex data.
 * **Meaningful Messages**: Log entry messages must be meaningful and provide context to the event.
 For instance, avoid vague messages like "Error occurred".